 Gilly Shaeffer is an award-winning artist and a graduate of Anne-Marie Evans’ certificate program in botanical art.
 A member of the American Society of Botanical Artists (ASBA), Gilly served as president of the Botanical Artists Guild of Southern California, a chapter of the ASBA, from 1999-2005.
 Her work has been in juried exhibitions across the United States and is in the permanent collection at the Hunt Institute for Botanical Documentation at Carnegie Mellon University.

 Learn the fundamentals of botanical illustration with Gilly at her Los Angeles studio.
 Students will practice exercises and techniques that will improve observational skills.
 This is a great opportunity for beginning and intermediate artists to perfect their drawing skills.
 Students will also learn how to prepare watercolor paintings of botanical subjects.
 Cost: $160

 A garden illustrator for San Diego Home and Garden Magazine for 7 years, Helen is an avid gardener who manages a ½-acre garden filled with succulents and perennials.
 Helen teaches at the San Diego Botanic Garden, at artist retreats, and at conferences.
 Visit Helen’s website to view the many ways you can combine plants and art using watercolor, pastels, and mixed media.

 A book artist and paper engineer whose work incorporates ecological principles observed in nature.
 Sheehy’s art reflects his interests in ecosystems, natural resources, population biology and evolution.
 Shawn was the featured guest for September 2012.
 Here is what we learned when he stopped by to visit.

-Visit my Shawn’s redesigned website at www.shawnsheehy.com to see images of the vegetable pop-ups for his workshop, to learn about his new book and to view his workshop schedule for 2013.
+Visit my Shawn’s redesigned website at www.shawnsheehy.com to see images of the vegetable pop-ups for his workshop and to view his workshop schedule.